MacdonaldRobinson/godot-3d-multiplayer/README.md

 Instructions:
   - 'ESC' to toggle mouse capture
-  - 'CTRL' to toggle crouch
+  - 'ALT' to toggle crouch
   - AWSD keys for movement
   - Space bar to jump / fly
   - 'E' to interact with item